Smoking and Quitting Smoking (cont.)

 What is in the future for smoking?

 Health care workers have become extremely active in publicizing the negative effects of smoking.
-In fact, health care workers have been instrumental in passing various legislation to limit smoking in public; as a result, the proportion of people in the US who smoke has dropped from 40.4% in 1965 to around 19% in 2010 (data from the US Department of Health).
+In fact, health care workers have been instrumental in passing various legislation to limit smoking in public.
+As a result, the proportion of people in the US who smoke has dropped from 40.4% in 1965 to around 17% in 2013 (data from the US Department of Health).

-This reduction in the percent of people who smoke, however, has been significantly less in women than in men.
-That is, from 1965 to 2010, smoking among men dropped from 50.2% to 21.5% while during the same period, smoking among women dropped from 31.9% to 19.3%.
+This reduction in the percent of people who smoke has been significantly less in women than in men.
+From 1965 to 2010, smoking among men dropped from 50.2% to 20.5% while during the same period, smoking among women dropped from 31.9% to 15.3%.
 So, in the future, efforts need to be made to understand and eliminate this difference between the genders.

 One interesting area of the current research on smoking is the study of the population distribution of the genes for smoking (genetic epidemiology).
 (Genes determine an individual's inherited characteristics.)
 Only a small fraction of individuals who start smoking as an adolescent will actually become nicotine dependent.
 So, what determines which individuals will become nicotine-dependent?
 Investigators have found that smoking initiation (the obligatory first step) and the development of nicotine dependence are both influenced by genetic factors.
 The genetic factors appear to play a larger role in nicotine dependence than in smoking initiation.
 The next step will be to identify these genes and learn how they work in order to facilitate the development of effective prevention and treatment strategies for tobacco addiction.